reilem/zod-geojson/README.md

 } from "zod-geojson";
 ```

-If you wish the use a different dimension, the generic schemas are also exposed and you can
+If you wish to use a different dimension, the generic schemas are also exposed and you can
 use them to create your own schemas and types:

 ```typescript